-On your next trip to “The Farm” be sure to pick up one of our reusable shopping bags for just $2.50.
+On your next trip to “The Farm” be sure to pick up one of our reusable shopping bags.
 They’re a great way to shop eco-friendly and can hold an abundance of fresh, seasonal food.
 They’re practical and easy to clean.
 Not to mention, eating fresh foods is always in style.
 So be sure to pick one up today and grab one for a friend.

 A new year inspires a fresh start; especially with the foods we feed our bodies.
 Dieting trends come and go, but simply getting back to nature will always be the best nutritional approach to health which promotes weight control and disease prevention.
 Even some popular diets (i.e., Paleo, Clean Eating) promote whole foods that are closest to their natural state over pre-packaged, processed and fast foods.
 The concept is simple: eat like our ancestors, before the modern diet of refined foods and unnatural fats, which are major culprits in obesity and degenerative diseases like diabetes and heart diseases.
 Freshfields Farm is the ideal place for fresh, whole, superior foods at affordable prices.
 Follow these tips when shopping fresh for your best health: